fangohr/oommf/README.md

     make build

-A number of OOMMF extensions come with the source.
-Some of those are packaged by the OOMMF authors (Mike Donahue et al) at NIST together with the OOMMF source.
-Some (see section [Extensions](#Extensions)) have been added to this repository.

-All extension files are at this location [oommf/app/oxs/local](https://github.com/fangohr/oommf/tree/master/oommf/app/oxs/local) in the source code.

 ## Smoke test

-You can compute standard problems 3 and 4 as a test of your build by running:
+As a quick test of the compilation, you can compute standard problems 3 and 4 as a test of your build by running:

     make test-all